The Enneagram and Mental Illness: Understand Each Type's Predispositions

 - Blurring boundaries between caring and manipulation

-- Extreme emotional outbursts when feeling overlooked
+- Extreme outbursts when feeling overlooked

 Unhealthy Spirals: Case Studies in Codependency and Manipulation